daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 images from another image database, possibly due to different statistical characteristics.

+For example, a detector trained with images from a specific camera, development pipeline, or compression level may degrade when analyzing images from another device or processed in another way.
+This is why detectors should be evaluated with data that is as close as possible to the real target scenario.

 ## What are cover, stego, and payload?

 In steganography, the **cover** is the original object used as the carrier: for